ChrisPenner/ChrisPenner.github.io/site/posts/wc.md

 ## Conclusions

 So; how does our high-level garbage-collected runtime-based language Haskell stack up?
 Pretty dang well I'd say!
 We ended up really quite close with our single-core lazy-bytestring `wc`.
 Switching to a multi-core approach ultimately allowed us to pull ahead!
-Whether our `wc` clone is faster in practice without a warmed up disk-cache is something that should be considered, but in terms of raw performance we're still winning this one.
+Whether our `wc` clone is faster in practice without a warmed up disk-cache is something that should be considered, but in terms of raw performance we managed to build something faster!

-Haskell as a language isn't perfect, but if I can get ball-park comparable performance to a C program while writing much higher-level fully type-checked code then I'll call that a win any day.
+Haskell as a language isn't perfect, but if I can get ball-park comparable performance to a C program while writing high-level fully type-checked code then I'll call that a win any day.